Tsumbuchar/BlockTacToe/README.md

 ## Acknowledgments

-Special thanks to `Ravinder Deol` and `Thomas Wiesner` for their excellent instruction in the Udemy course Ethereum Game Development: Build a Game on the Blockchain.
+Special thanks to `Ravinder Deol` and `Thomas Wiesner` for their excellent instruction in the Udemy course.
 Their teaching and guidance provided the foundation and inspiration for this project.